-Schedule 4 of the service contract between the FSAI and Cork County Council details the requirements for data collection and reporting.
+Schedule 4 of the service contract between the FSAI and Westmeath County Council details the requirements for data collection and reporting.

-Cork County Council uses the Official Agency Premises and Inspections (OAPI) database to return data to the FSAI regarding establishments, inspections, and ante- and post-mortems examinations.
+Westmeath County Council uses the Official Agency Premises and Inspections (OAPI) database to return data to the FSAI regarding establishments, inspections, and ante- and post-mortems examinations.
 The database facilitates more efficient use of inspectors' time and will reduce administrative data processing by the local authority veterinary service and the FSAI.
-It also allows immediate and automated updating of establishment approvals on the FSAI website, and improves ability to analyse trends in business activities and compliance with food legislation.
-Use of OAPI by Cork County Council eliminates the requirement to send the FSAI monthly 'Schedule 4' reports or the annual '48(8)' report.
+It also allows immediate and automated updating of establishment approvals on the FSAI website and improves ability to analyse trends in business activities and compliance with food legislation.
+Use of OAPI by Westmeath County Council eliminates the requirement to send the FSAI monthly 'Schedule 4' reports or the annual '48(8)' report.

-The audit team assessed hard copy data on file in Cork County Council against returns submitted by the local authority on OAPI.
+The audit team assessed hard copy data on file in Westmeath County Council against returns submitted by the local authority on OAPI.
 In the vast majority of data analysed, the results compared.
-The audit team noted that official controls carried out in one food business operator on the 29/05/15 and 28/06/15, had not been recorded on OAPI.
+However, in one instance, the data on OAPI indicated that seven official controls had been carried out in one food business operation while the hard copy records on file indicated six had been carried out